cocos/cocos-docs/en/asset-workflow/atlas.md

 **Note**:

-- Zwoptex does not support the latest version of macOS.
+- Zwoptex does not support the latest version of macOS currently.
-- If you don't have any special needs, you can create atlas by using the Auto-atlas function of Creator.
-Please refer to [Auto-atlas Asset](./auto-atlas.md) for details.
+- If you don't have any special needs, you can generate atlas by using the [Auto-atlas](./auto-atlas.md) function of Creator.

 ## Import Atlas